Created by: Glen Zhu | Updated Date: Feb 23, 2023

 We’ll show you how to install it at single and three phase power supply system.

-To learn more about correct surge protective device installation and wiring diagram, please visit our webpage: https://lsp.global/surge-protective-device-installation-and-wiring-diagram/
+To learn more about correct surge protective device installation and wiring diagram, please visit our webpage: https://lsp.global/surge-protection-device-wiring-diagram/

 We list a table as a general reference about how to match a SPD and MCB, it needs a concrete analysis of specific situations.